 Singers perform for live audiences and record their work in studios for further distribution.
 The requirements vary based on the style of music - for example, performers of classical music and opera typically need a bachelor's degree.
-PayScale.com lists the average annual salary of singers as \$41,708.
-Projected job growth for musicians and singers is at 0.2 percent.
+2020 media pay for singers is \$31.40 per hour and projected job growth for modeling is at 11 percent.